shoppertrail/shoppertrail-uat-guide/README.md

    - All primary navigation links (Login/Register, Scan a ShopperTrail QR, About) are clickable and lead to the correct pages.
 Note, Login/Register replaces the page graphics with all auth buttons.
    - On your phone, click the *Scan a ShopperTrail QR* there should be options to show "quick" or "advanced" scanner.
      - Click to show quick scanner and grant browser camera permissions.
 Ensure ShopperTrail scanner pops up.
 Hide scanner and exit for now.
-     - *ADDED* since staging testing: If you are on desktop, confirmation alert after clicking 'Scan a ShopperTrail QR' that wars user camera permissions will be requested
+     - *ADDED* since staging testing: If you are on desktop, added a confirmation alert after clicking 'Scan a ShopperTrail QR' that warns user that camera permissions will be requested
      - *ADDED* since staging testing: Red close scanner button, to make it clear how to stop scanning if the user wants to do so.
 3. **Expected:** Page renders cleanly in less than 2 seconds, video playback starts without error, links navigate correctly.
 ShopperTrail scanner appears.
    - *Note* ShopperTrail scanner will only scan ShopperTrail QR Codes, this is so people can't create fakes.